LittleHaku/cybersecurity-proj2/readme.md

 # Cyberscecurity Project 2

+## Introduction

+Within this project, we'll utilize the Metasploit Framework to execute diverse attacks on a virtual machine (VM) hosting Metasploitable 3 and running Snort.
+The plan involves conducting five attacks, with three of them being detectable by Snort, while the remaining two will go undetected by Snort.

+## Setting up the Metasploitable VM

 First in the Metasploitable VM we will retrieve the IP and then we will initialize snort:

 IP: `172.28.128.3`